mcadamm44/inab-app/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch: `git checkout -b feature-name`
+3. Make your changes
+4. Add tests for new functionality
+5. Run the test suite: `npm test`
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+6. Commit your changes: `git commit -am 'Add feature'`
-4. Push to the branch (`git push origin feature/amazing-feature`)
+7. Push to the branch: `git push origin feature-name`
-5. Open a Pull Request
+8. Submit a pull request

 ## License